 Dr. Searcy's book Ballet in the Cold War: A Soviet-American Exchange, was recently published by Oxford University Press.
 This monograph analyzes the American and Soviet cultural diplomacy programs, focusing on tours by the Bolshoi Ballet in the United States and by American Ballet Theatre and the New York City Ballet in the Soviet Union.
 In addition, Dr. Searcy has also been exploring the relationship between dance and hip hop music in the Broadway show Hamilton, with an article on “Bringing Dance Back to the Center in Hamilton” published in a special issue on the musical in the journal American Music.

 Frederick Reece joins the faculty of the School of Music in Autumn 2020 as a lecturer in the Music History program.
-He also is a visiting assistant professor and postdoctoral resident scholar in music theory at the Indiana University Jacobs School of Music.
+He was a visiting assistant professor and postdoctoral resident scholar in music theory at the Indiana University Jacobs School of Music.
 He completed his Ph.D. at Harvard University with his dissertation “Ringing False: Music Analysis, Forgery, and the Technologies of Truth,” supported with the award of an Alvin H. Johnson AMS 50 Fellowship.
 He has published on the issue of forged compositions in his article “Composing Authority in Six Forged ‘Haydn’ Sonatas,” in the Journal of Musicology.
 A paper on this topic, presented at the national meeting of the American Musicological Society, was recognized with the Paul A. Pisk Prize.
 His current research explores the works of canonical western composers such as Haydn, Mozart, and Schubert as emulated by musical forgers, from the eighteenth century to the present day.
 He is completing a book addressing this topic, The Craft of Forgery in Musical Composition.

 Dr. Reece earned his B.A. in Music at Jesus College at the University of Oxford, and he previously taught in the Frost School of Music at the University of Miami.
 Other areas of interest include the history of music theory, intellectual property law, and automated non-human composition.
 He will be teaching both music history and music theory at the University of Washington.